 - Review the stats displayed at the end of the test and determine if it’s a clear sign of packet loss.

-Once packet loss is confirmed, it’s important to look for ways to fix it.
-You can use various tools for this purpose or practice other tips and tricks discussed in the next section.
+Once packet loss is confirmed, looking for ways to fix it is essential.
+You can use various tools or practice other tips and tricks discussed in the next section.